1986ajitsingh/MoviesKit/README.md

 - Select Test, then Options tab and enable Code Coverage
 - Run unit test as mentioned above

+## Creating Universal/ Fat libraries
+### MoviesKit - Dynamic Library
+- Open Xcode project file MoviesKit.xcodeproj
+- Select MoviesKit target and device as "Generic iOS Device"
+- Select Archive from Product Menu
+- Script will run and will create Universal Dynamic framework in Release folder in project folder
+### SortMovies - Static Library
+- Open Xcode project file SortMovies.xcodeproj
+- Select SortMoviesUniversalLib target
+- Run Build in Xcode
+- Script will run and will create universal/ fat lib libSortMovies.a in the project folder

 ## Running on the Device
 - Plug in your device via USB